 Georgia's light is "on" for a constitutional convention.
 Georgia's most recent application seeks a convention for the "specific and exclusive purpose" of proposing an amendment to authorize the criminal prohibition of flag desecration.
-137 CONG.
-REC.
+137 Cong.
+Rec.
 S4454 (daily ed.
 Apr.
 16, 1991).
 This application is invalid.
 The next previous application seeks a convention for the "sole and exclusive purpose" of proposing a right-to-life amendment.
-125 CONG.
-REC.
+125 Cong.
+Rec.
 4372 (1979).
 This application is invalid.
-The next previous application for the "specific and exclusive purpose" of proposing a balanced budget amendment.
-122 CONG.
-REC.
+The next previous application seeks a convention for the "specific and exclusive purpose" of proposing a balanced budget amendment.
+122 Cong.
+Rec.
 2740 (1976).
 This application is also invalid.
 The next previous application seeks a convention "for the purpose of" proposing an amendment concerning state legislative apportionment, but does not in terms condition the application on a subject-matter limitation on the convention.
 1965 Ga.
 Laws 507-08.
 This application constitutes a valid, unrepealed application for a general constitutional convention.
 The absence of this application from the Congressional Record might be taken to raise a question concerning whether this application was transmitted to Congress.
 Resolving the doubt against the validity of the application, the next previous application seeks a convention "for the purpose of" proposing an amendment concerning state control of public education, but does not in terms condition the application on a subject-matter limitation on the work of the convention.
-111 CONG, REC.
+111 Cong.
+Rec.
 5817 (1965).
-This application constitutes a valid, unrepealed application and the application.
+This application constitutes a valid, unrepealed application for a general constitutional convention.